roughiz/registry-walktrough/Readme.md

 strawberry       (admin)
 ```

-Now i can athenticate in the app as the admin, and change the extension type file (add php extension) to upload, and then upload a reverse shell and fianlly caught a shell as "www-data"
+Now i can authenticate in the app as admin, and change the extension type file (add php extension) of uploaded files, and then upload a reverse shell and finally caught a shell as "www-data"

+##### Nota: due to the iptables restriction, the reverse shell use the localhost as the ip.

 ![dashbord](https://github.com/roughiz/registry-walktrough/blob/master/dash.png)